Kristina01111000/Drws_site/README.md

 	 - 4 element paypal thing? what happened?

 For Next week:
-- fix green background in score card widget, rightside menu widget, and promo page top menu widget -> not in other widgets? what?
 - survey options
 - straighten up home page, set img sizes is easiest
 - transaction is not working for growing holistically